 Step 1: Initial Red Flag Review.
 When the article ready, please submit the article to JICE@usitc.gov.
 The submission is then passed to the JICE Editorial Board for initial review.
 Before submitting your article, please ensure the following:

 - Proper Formatting: Please use the article template [DOTX] and consult the article guidelines [PDF] for formatting guidelines.

 - Submission Form: Please indicate in your submission email the title of the article.
 Also indicate if your Division Chief has reviewed or will be concurrently reviewing the submitted article, and whether it has previously been published or submitted to any other publication.

 - NOTE: Some divisions may require Division Chief review of articles submitted to JICE.
 Please check with your Division Chief prior to submitting your article to the Board.

 Step 2: Editorial Review.
 Your article will be assigned an editor from the JICE Editorial Board by the Managing Editor.
 The JICE editor and a blind reviewer will review the content of the journal article.
 After these concurrent reviews, the assigned JICE editor will transmit comments of both reviews to you, and will coordinate with you on revising the article.

 Steps 3 and 4: Operations and Commission Review.
 Once review comments are addressed, the article is submitted to the Office of Operations (OPS) as well as the Commission’s editors for review.
 After comments from OPS review have been addressed, the JICE Editor-in-Chief sends the article to Commissioners’ offices for negative clearance.

-Step 6: Upon acceptance of the article by the Board, the Editor-in-Chief submits it to the Commissioners’ offices for negative clearance.
+Step 5: Publication.
+After all review comments are addressed of the journal article, the JICE editor will coordinate with the author and the JICE production manager on the publication process.
 The Board’s production manager will handle final editorial review and the process of posting the article to the JICE website.